pyfar/gallery/docs/community/contributing.rst

   - parameters that are necessary only if another parameter is provided
   - parameters that must have a specific value depending on other parameters

-* be split into multiple functions or classes if the functionality not well limited.
+* be split into multiple functions or classes if the functionality is not well limited.
 * contain documentation for all input and output parameters.
 * contain examples in the documentation if they are non-trivial to use.
 * contain comments in the code that explain decisions and parts that are not trivial to read from the code.
-As a rule of thumb, too much comments are better than to little comments.
+As a rule of thumb, too many comments are better than too few comments.
-* use clear names for all variables
+* use unique and descriptive names for all variables.

-It is also a good idea to follow `the Zen of Python <https://peps.python.org/pep-0020/>`_
+It is also a good idea to follow `the Zen of Python <https://peps.python.org/pep-0020/>`_.

 Errors should be raised if

-* Audio objects do not have the correct type (e.g. a TimeData instance is passed but a Signal instance is required)
+* audio objects do not have the correct type (e.g. a TimeData instance is passed but a Signal instance is required).
-* String input that specifies a function option has an invalid value (e.g. 'linea' was passed but 'linear' was required)
+* string input that specifies a function option has an invalid value (e.g. 'linea' was passed but 'linear' was required).
-* Invalid parameter combinations are used
+* invalid parameter combinations are used.

 Warnings should be raised if

-* Results might be wrong or unexpected
+* results might be wrong or unexpected.
-* Possibly bad parameter combinations are used
+* possibly invalid parameter combinations are used.

 Testing Guidelines